 \section{Abstract}

 Accurate mathematical reasoning with Large Language Models (LLMs) is crucial in revolutionizing domains that heavily rely on such reasoning.
 However, LLMs often encounter difficulties in certain aspects of mathematical reasoning, leading to flawed reasoning and erroneous results.
 To mitigate these issues, we introduce a novel mechanism, the Chain of Self-Correction (CoSC), specifically designed to embed self-correction as an inherent ability in LLMs, enabling them to validate and rectify their own results.
 The CoSC mechanism operates through a sequence of self-correction stages.
 In each stage, the LLMs generate a program to address a given problem, execute this program using program-based tools to obtain an output, subsequently verify this output.
 Based on the verification, the LLMs either proceed to the next correction stage or finalize the answer.
-This iterative self-correction process allows the LLMs to refine their reasoning steps and improve the accuracy of their mathematical reasoning.
-To enable the CoSC mechanism at a low cost, we employ a two-phase finetuning approach.
-In the first phase, the LLMs are trained with a relatively small volume of seeding data generated from GPT-4, establishing an initial CoSC capability.
-In the second phase, the CoSC capability is further enhanced by training with a larger volume of self-generated data using the trained model in the first phase, without relying on the paid GPT-4.
-Our comprehensive experiments demonstrate that CoSC significantly improves performance on traditional mathematical datasets among existing open-source LLMs.
-Notably, our CoSC-Code-34B model achieved a 53.5\% score on MATH, the most challenging mathematical reasoning dataset in the public domain, surpassing the performance of well-established models such as ChatGPT, GPT-4, and even multi-modal LLMs like GPT-4V, Gemini-1.0 Pro, and Gemini-1.0 Ultra.
-It's important to note that, unlike these proprietary models, our CoSC performs inference in a zero-shot manner, without the need for demonstrations.
-To the best of our knowledge, this is the first work in the literature to embed self-correction as an inherent capability in large language models and achieve significant performance improvements.
-To facilitate open-source research on improving the reasoning capabilities of LLMs, the code and data for this work will be released upon the acceptance of this paper.
+This iterative self-correction process allows the LLMs to refine its reasoning steps and improve the accuracy of its mathematical reasoning.
+We implement CoSC using a two-phase fine-tuning approach.
+First, LLMs are trained with a relatively small volume of seeding data generated from GPT-4.
+Then, we enhance CoSC by training with a larger volume of self-generated data, without relying on GPT-4.
+Experiments show that CoSC significantly boosts performance on standard mathematical datasets compared to existing open-source LLMs.
+Notably, our CoSC-Code-34B model achieved a 53.5\% score on the challenging MATH dataset, outperforming models like ChatGPT, GPT-4, and multi-modal LLMs such as GPT-4V and Gemini-1.0.
+Importantly, CoSC operates in a zero-shot manner without requiring demonstrations.